MohamedElashri/IsingModel/Julia/README.md

 I'm trying to learn Julia programming lanaguege and it seems like a strong candidate to replace python in my physics and data analysis future projects.
 This is try to write the same 2D ising model simulation that I developed in python but using juila.
 In the near future I plan to do a detailed comparison between the two implementations and performance.

+The code here is well documentated in details so it can help anyone trying to figure out how things are going.

 ## How to run